-Population (population pyramids, migration) † ††† ††† Urban (housing and transport problems in cities) Rural (land degradation, land use conflicts)
+Population (population pyramids, migration) # n # n#n#n #n#n#n# Urban (housing and transport problems in cities) Rural (land degradation, land use conflicts)

 Global Issues:

 Giobai issues.
 Development and Health (indicators, malaria)

 Application of Geographical Skills: These skills will challenge you to combine your map skills with analysis of a range of sources to identify the advantages, disadvantages and impacts of a development on an area (for example: the expansion of Heathrow airport).